hyl3rid/blog/data/blog/greencurry.md

 ⦁ Pour the coconut cream into the pot with brown sugar.
 Mix well until the sugar dissolves and all the ingredient incorporate.
 ⦁ Add Thai basil and turn up the heat to medium/high and bring the mixture to a boil.
 ⦁ Lower the heat and let it simmer until the vegetables are tender.
-⦁ Remove the curry from heat, squeeze lime and mix well.
+⦁ Remove the curry from heat and mix well.
 Finally you can drizzle coconut cream to decorate.
 ⦁ Serve alongside basmati rice.
 Enjoy.